Codin-bee/SimpleNeuronNetworks4J/README.md

 All the object have the same interface methods, just in some cases they use different data-types, or the arguments are slightly changed up.
 The Javadoc documentation provided should be enough, but you can reach me to ask any questions if needed, do not be afraid.

 ## Have you got already working code I can use?
-Of course here is link to my repository I used to train on of my projects.
-Just make sure you install the MNIST database if you are going to use it. https://github.com/Codin-bee/DigitRecognition
+Of course here is link to my repository I used to train one of my projects.
+I will link all the repositories as I test the individual aspects of the library myself. https://github.com/Codin-bee/DigitRecognition

 ## I found a bug!